jerrychen017/fridge-food-tracker/docs/design.md

 're using OCR to extract items from receipts.
 More specifically, we included Google Firebase Vision ML SDK to our application so that we can use [text recognition APIs] (https://firebase.google.com/docs/ml-kit/android/recognize-text).

-* jcomo/StillTasty API - expiration dates
+* jcomo/Shelf Life API - expiration dates

- To obtain common food expiration dates, we use [StillTasty API] (https://github.com/jcomo/shelf-life/tree/master/src/main/java/me/jcomo/stilltasty) developed by jcomo.
+ To obtain common food expiration dates, we use
+ [Shelf Life API] (https://github.com/jcomo/shelf-life/tree/master/src/main/java/me/jcomo/stilltasty) developed by jcomo.

 * openFDA - give notifications about food recalls and overall food safety alerts One feature to add further down the line is to be able to alert users of food that the FDA has put alerts out on so that users will be notified about what food to avoid in their current fridge and what food to avoid shopping for in their next grocery trip.
 Here is the [API](https://open.fda.gov/)